rajeshranjan66/OCI_GenAI_Chatbot_Excercise/README.md

 **hit below URL in browser to see how chatbot looks like or [checkout some sample screens here](https://github.com/rajeshranjan66/OCI_GenAI_Chatbot_Excercise/blob/8401e36d1715cf96ba08fa8ecc5c545fd279ff3b/TOGAF_Chatbot_screenshot_one_session.pdf) **

-http:// public IP of OCI VM:8501
+http:// public IP of OCI VM:8501 if setup is done using above #1, #2, #3 https:// domain name/ if #4 and #5 is also completed.

-I added some more PDFs related to TOGAF then executed demo-chroma-create.py , restarted chromaDB.
-I asked few question to chatbot and also inputed mutilple choice question and chatbot shows correct answer and PDF document with page number where it is getting context send to LLM.
-Chat history of the session will also be passed to LLM along with original prompt.

 <img width="1126" alt="image" src="https://github.com/rajeshranjan66/OCI_GenAI_Chatbot_Excercise/assets/78391124/df2a1291-f8b3-408c-a406-40b1e8117a2c">